-Actress Rose McGowan Indicted on Felony Drug Charge
+Actress Rose McGowan Indicted on Felony Cocaine Possession Charge in Virginia

-A grand jury in Virginia indicted actress and activist Rose McGowan Monday on one felony count of cocaine possession, according to online court records in Loudoun County, Virginia.
+A grand jury indicted actress and activist Rose McGowan Monday on one felony count of cocaine possession, according to Loudoun County, Virginia court documents.

 McGowan voluntarily surrendered to authorities in Virginia in November in response to an arrest warrant.
 She later pleaded not guilty to the charge.